Compact Automation Datum

 60,000 N clamping forceA strong spring-and-ball-lock structure supports stable clamping in machining and automation transfer scenarios.

-Built for automationMatching pallets include handling-friendly designs so cells can move between prep, machine loading, and repeat setups more efficiently.
+Built for automationMatching pallets carry lifting and handling features, so the same carrier moves between prep, machine loading, and repeat setups.

 BDS works best when you need a smaller datum footprint without giving up repeatability, pallet discipline, or automation-friendly handling.